 III.
 The Oral Presentation

-As a key part of your thesis project, you will have the opportunity to share your results with faculty, staff, and students in a public, oral presentation prior to submitting your completed thesis for binding.
+As a key part of your thesis project, you will have the opportunity to share your results with faculty, staff, students, invited guests, and other members of the community in a public, oral presentation prior to submitting your completed thesis for binding.
 The oral thesis presentation is designed to give you practice in presenting your research in a professional manner, and provides you the opportunity to demonstrate your expertise on your thesis topic.
 It is also a celebration of your great accomplishment in completing the program.

 Scheduling Your Presentation

 Your presentation will be scheduled with those of the other students in the Thesis Workshop in week 9 and 10 of Spring quarter.
 Presentations are generally 10-15 minutes in length, with an additional 5 minutes allowed for questions.
 Because the presentations are scheduled one after the other, time limits are strictly enforced.
 Thus, presentations must be particularly concise.
-Students may only present once they have submitted a signed “Request to Present Thesis Research” form (Appendix A) to the faculty leading the Thesis Workshop by Thursday of Week 7 of Spring quarter.
+Students may only present once they have submitted a signed “Request to Present Thesis Research” form to the Director by the date indicated in that academic year’s thesis process flowchart, found at www.evergreen.edu/mes/thesisresources.
 This form indicates that their reader has reviewed a complete first draft of the student’s thesis.

-Students who have a signed “Request to Extend Thesis Research” form (Appendix B) to present in Summer quarter must work with the director to schedule a presentation time.
-These students must also have a signed “Request to Present Thesis Research” form (Appendix A) in order to present.
+Students who have a signed “Request to Extend Thesis Research” form to present in Summer quarter or Fall quarter must work with the Director to schedule a presentation time.
+These students must also have a signed “Request to Present Thesis Research” form in order to present.

 Criteria for Judging Presentations

 Individual faculty readers determine the criteria for judging thesis presentations.
-It is a good idea to check with your reader in advance regarding what criteria will be used to determine if you pass the presentation phase of the thesis project.
+It is a good idea to check with your reader in advance regarding what criteria will be used to determine whether you meet the presentation requirement.

 Tips for Great Thesis Presentations